nofitsegal/nofitsegal.github.io/_pages/about.md

 Research questions I am currently drawn to involve Learning representations and incorporate structure in learning algorithms that facilitate out-of-distribution (OOD) generalization for materials.

-I received my B.Sc. in Materials Science and Engineering at the Technion supported by the Technnion Rothschild Excellence Fellowship.
+I received my B.Sc. in Materials Science and Engineering at the Technion, supported by the Technnion Rothschild Excellence Fellowship.

 News
 ======